Perwahl/SOVLRules/docs/SetupAndDeployment.md

 |**River/Lake**| Impassable |
 |**Swamp**| Difficult Terrain |

-## Deploymwnt Zones
+## Deployment Zones

 In a standard game of SOVL the playing surface has 2 deployment zones laid out along the sides of the table.
 On a Standard table (40" across) the deployment zones are 8" deep, leaving 24" between them.

 <img style="float: center;" src="../assets/images/deploymentZones.png" width="600">

-After terrain elements have been laid out both players roll 1d6.
-The player with the highest result (re-roll ties) picks from the following:
+After terrain placement both players roll 1d6.
+The player with the highest roll (re-roll ties) picks from the following:

-1. Choice of deployment zone.
-Choose wich side you will deploy your units on.
+1. **Choice of deployment zone**.
+Choose wich side to deploy your units on.
-2. Choice of starting initiative.
+2. **Choice of starting initiative**.
 Choose which player is the active player when the game starts.

-The player with the lower result takes the remaining choice.
+The player with the lower result gets the remaining choice.

 ## Deployment